alters-mit/clatter/README.md

 - Unique and powerful audio synthesis capabilities.
 Unlike most physics driven audio generators, Clatter generates audio out of pre-computed data, rather than relying on modifying or mixing pre-existing audio files.
 - Built-in support for Unity.
 - An intuitive, highly flexible API.
-- High performance.
-Clatter uses multithreading to process audio, meaning that it can generate a *lot* of concurrent audio without slowing down.
 - Python API bindings.

  **There are three ways to use Clatter:**